arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 ### Environmental Sensor

-The Arduino Nicla Sense ME is able to perform environmental monitoring via the Bosch BME688 sensor.
-This provides capabilities for pressure, humidity, temperature as well as gas detection.
-The gas sensor can detect Volatile Organic Compounds (VOCs), volatile sulfur compounds (VSCs) and other gases such as carbon monoxide and hydrogen in the part per billion (ppb) range.
+The Arduino Nicla Sense ME can perform environmental monitoring via the Bosch BME688 sensor.
+This enables pressure, humidity, temperature as well as gas detection.
+The gas sensor can detect Volatile Organic Compounds (VOCs), volatile sulfur compounds (VSCs), and other gases, such as carbon monoxide and hydrogen, in the part per billion (ppb) range.

 ![Nicla Sense ME onboard environmental sensor](assets/environmental.png)